-Featured image from Kamaal Williams - Stings
+Featured image from Sam Fender - People Watching

 In Vera Audio you’ll find a virtual flight case full of trending albums from the biggest artists in pop, hip hop and rock to name a few plus an engrossing world of podcasts, and mind-tickling ASMR and meditations to relax or zone out to.
 Looking for inspiration?
 Check out The List exclusives – that’s where we interview artists, listen to their playlists and find out the music that influences and inspires them.